Projective Cones for Sequential Dispersing Billiards: Cone Estimates: Contraction of and

 From the bound on \eqref{eq:cone 3}, we require in \eqref{eq:AL},

 For the contraction of $c$, we require (see \eqref{eq:q-gamma1}, the proof of Lemma \ref{lem:compare} and \eqref{eq:c cond})

 Finally, in anticipation of \eqref{eq:delta cond}, we require,

 These are all the conditions we shall place on the parameters for the cone, except for $\delta$, which we will take as small as required for the mixing arguments of Section~\ref{sec:L contract}.
+Indeed, note that if the above conditions are satisfied for some $\delta=\delta_*$, then they are satisfied also for all $\delta\in (0,\delta_*)$.